codeface-io/SwiftObserver/README.md

 ### Memory Management

-With SwiftObserver, you don't need to deal with "Cancellables", "Tokens", "DisposeBags" or any such weirdness for every new observation.
-And yet, you also don't need to worry about any specific memory management.
-When an `Observer` or `ObservableObject` dies, SwiftObserver cleans up all related observations automatically, making those memory leaks impossible that tend to come with "simple" implementations of observer- and reactive patterns.
+With SwiftObserver, you don't have to deal with "Cancellables", "Tokens", "DisposeBags" or any such weirdness for every new observation.
+And yet, you also don't have to worry about any specific memory management.
+When an `Observer` or `ObservableObject` dies, SwiftObserver cleans up all related observations automatically.

-However, observing- and observed objects can stop particular or all their ongoing observations:
+Of course, observing- and observed objects are still free to stop particular or all their ongoing observations:

 ```swift
 dog.stopObserving(Sky.shared)          // no more messages from the sky